 Medical Editor: John P. Cunha, DO, FACOEP

-Aphthasol (amlexanox) Oral Paste is used to treat canker sores, also called aphthous ulcers, in the mouth.
-It helps the sore heal faster so that you can eat/speak more comfortably.
-Common side effects include temporary pain, stinging, or burning at the application site.
+Aphthasol (amlexanox) Oral Paste is an anti-allergic and anti-inflammatory drug used to treat canker sores, also called aphthous ulcers, in the mouth.
+Aphthasol Oral Paste helps the sore heal faster so you can eat/speak more comfortably.
+Common side effects of Aphthasol (amlexanox) Oral Paste include temporary pain, stinging, or burning at the application site.

 Aphthasol oral paste should be applied as soon as possible after noticing the symptoms of an aphthous ulcer and should be used in a four times daily dose, preferably following oral hygiene after breakfast, lunch, dinner, and at bedtime.
 Squeeze a dab of paste approximately ¼ inch (0.5 cm) onto a fingertip.
 With gentle pressure, dab the paste onto each ulcer in the mouth.
 Use until the ulcer heals.
 Other drugs may affect Aphthasol.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Aphthasol should be used only when prescribed.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breastfeeding.